 Freedom Debt Relief is a leader in the debt settlement industry; they have settled over $9 billion in debt for over 600,000 consumers.
 To accomplish this, they negotiate with creditors to resolve their clients’ debts for a discount.
 Clients regularly receive an added benefit of a monthly payment that is smaller than the monthly minimum payments required by their creditors.

 We researched Freedom Debt Relief and its debt resolution strategies.
 Overall, we give Freedom Debt Relief a thumbs up if you are struggling with unsecured debt.

 Freedom Debt Relief focuses on resolving debt for a lower amount than you owe.
 They offer an initial free consultation to figure out which debt strategies to pursue, and create a customized debt resolution plan for you.

 The process is transparent, and you can monitor your progress through access to your client dashboard.
-This gives you control and peace of mind, through 24/7 access to your progress, as well as an ability to communicate any questions or concerns with a customer service representative.
+This gives you control and peace of mind, through 24/7 access, as well as an ability to communicate any questions or concerns with a customer service representative.

 Freedom Debt Relief’s program requires a minimum enrolled debt of $7,500 from credit cards, medical bills, personal loans, private student loans and other types of unsecured debt.
 They cannot help with debt that involves collateral, like mortgages or car loans, unless the collateral has been forfeited or repossessed.
 They do not accept federal student loans.